 Throughout metro Detroit and Ann Arbor, camp purveyors are offering an increasing number of “enrichment” programs – with a hearty focus on academics, learning and continuation of school-year studies.

-“Parents are interested in making sure their kids are well-rounded,” says Sue Griffin, director of special and summer programs at Cranbrook Schools in Bloomfield Hills.
+“Parents are interested in making sure their kids are well-rounded,” says Sue Griffin, former director of special and summer programs at Cranbrook Schools in Bloomfield Hills.
 “They want their kids to have more going on than just soccer.”

 “A lot of parents feel it’s a good use of their time for children not to get totally separate from the experience of learning – and, at the same time, acquire skills they don’t otherwise have,” says headmaster Jack Faxon.

 Its Language Adventure Day Camp devotes mornings to intense foreign language study and afternoons for more camp-like, play-based activities.
 Foreign Language Immersion takes place in French, German, Spanish and Mandarin Chinese.

 Programs for young authors, a summer arts studio, robotics and theater school are all popular at Cranbrook’s expansive campus every summer.
 The theater school brings in theater professionals to give kids a “true sense of what theater professionals are all about,” says Sue Griffin, who retired in early 2016.